kevin-44/WAX_ExpressTrade_Integration/README.md

 ## Beginners

 You will need to install Apache and a MySQL server.
-If you already know how to do this, you can skip to the [next step](#beginners).
+If you already know how to do this, skip to the [next step](#beginners).